 Our new guide on building a playbook will help you:

-We also provide you with templates that'll get the ball rollin'.
-If you'd like to learn more about how to start building a FEC playbook, click on the image below to download a copy of this complimentary guide!
+We also provide you with templates that'll get the ball rolling.
+If you'd like to learn more about how to start building an FEC playbook, click on the image below to download a copy of this complimentary guide!

 Let's get started.

-This area of your playbook should include any and all information about your company.
+This area of your playbook should include all information about your company.
 This includes but is not limited to:

 You may also want to celebrate your employees of the month or allow your employees to set their own weekly goals in an area under this tab.

-And, you might be surprised to find that prior to building out this section, your team may not have been clear and consistent about how to describe your FEC.
+And, you might be surprised to find that before building out this section, your team may not have been clear and consistent about how to describe your FEC.
 That’s why it’s important to include this information in your playbook!

 This section should detail all of your product types and possible up-sells, common problems your FEC solves for its customers, a list of industry partners or vendors that help you get the job done, and so forth.